StarfallProjects/tech-writer-toolkit/docs/about.md

 ### Key contributors

 The following people took part in the Consultant Toolkit writing day project at [Write the Docs Vilnius 2019](https://www.writethedocs.org/conf/vilnius/2019/).
-This session generated a lot of the material for the **Consider** section on the [guides](../guides/index.md) pages, tips for [finding work](../resources/find-work.md), and helped focus and direct this site.
+This session generated a lot of the material for the **Consider** section in the [consultancy and freelancing guide](consultant/introduction.md) pages, tips for [finding work](consultant/find-work.md), and helped focus and direct this site.

 [Catherine Heath](http://awaywithwords.co/)
 [Maryna Bondarenko](https://www.linkedin.com/in/maryna-bondarenko-57147a144/)